Laws // Lois

 b) The right to privacy;

-c) The right to submit petition and make complaints to the government;
+c) The right to submit petition and make complaints to the government; and

-e) The right to their affairs being handled impartially and fairly.
+d) The right to their affairs being handled impartially and fairly.

 Division 3.
 Democratic Rights